-Never touch anyone (or any object which people regard with reverence, for eg. a book, or a Hindu idol) with your feet.
-This is considered an offense among Nepalese.
+- Never touch anyone (or any object which people regard with reverence, for eg. a book, or a Hindu idol) with your feet.
+This is considered an offence among Nepalese.
 If possible, do not point your feet towards other Nepalese while being seated.

-While traveling, dress appropriately.
+- While travelling, dress appropriately.
 Women should especially avoid dressing in revealing outfits.
 While there will be no overt reaction of any sort on skimpiness of outfits, locals will definitely appreciate if visitors, especially women, go in sync with the existing social norms of dress up.

-Remember, many a times, when a person shakes his head from left to right, he may mean “Yes”.
+- Remember, many times, when a person shakes his head from left to right, he may mean “Yes”.

 Please visit www.exotic-nepal.com for more sources and information about Nepal.